pip-services/pip-services-docs/content/en/node/commons/config/config_params.md

 Important points:
 - In general, ConfigParams is used to pass configurations to IConfigurable objects.
 It also serves as a basis for more concrete configurations, such as ConnectionParams or CredentialParams.
 - This class stores all values as strings.
 These values can be serialized as JSON or string forms.
 When retrieved the values can be automatically converted using GetAsXXX methods.
-- The keys are case-sensitive, so it is recommended to use consistent C-style, such as “my_param”.
+- The keys are case-sensitive, so it is recommended to use consistent C-style notation, such as “my_param”.
 - Configuration parameters can be broken into sections and subsections using dot notation, such as “section1.subsection1.param1”.
 Using GetSection method all parameters from the specified section can be extracted from a ConfigMap.
 - The ConfigParams class supports serialization from/to plain strings as: “key1=123;key2=ABC;key3=2016-09-16T00:00:00.00Z”